AryanBhagotra/COP26-Analysis/index.md

 As briefly aforementioned, our motivation for this project stemmed from our passion for the environment.
 We have seen, with our own eyes, how pervasive the issue of climate change is.
-We initially wanted to investigate multiple conferences (we identified the Kyoto Protocol as one of particular interest), but the API would not go that far back, and instead settled on COP26 (we could get data on emissions before, during and after the protocol).
+We initially wanted to investigate multiple conferences (we identified the Kyoto Protocol as one of particular interest), but the API would not go that far back, and instead had to settle on COP26 (we could get data on emissions before, during and after the protocol).
 Data science has been a phenomenal tool in helping climate scientists critically understand the ambiguities and uncertainties inherent in climate data – we wanted to emanate this in our own project!

 Through investigating the different factors that affected climate change, we wanted to identify any trends or patterns that could explain the last 50 years of inefficiency.
 As climate concerns continue to remain very pertinent, we were really interested in exploring this topic to see if there were any factors affecting pollution that we hadn’t previously considered.
 We are both Economists at heart, noting that pollution was a negative externality.
 By its very nature, pollution is something that affects all of us and it is very important that we critically analyse the policies that aim to reduce it!
 We wanted to go one step above and examine how the degree of response to climate change varies based on the level of economic development of the nation.
 Data science presents us with the opportunity to examine the uncertainty of climate models, visualising the issue at hand.